FedericoCampe8/CoCoS/README.md

 2) The GPU version of the MAS tool (G-COCOS).

 How to install C/G-COCOS:
 In order to compile this tool, you need a standard Unix toolchain including a bash-compatible shell, and GNU make.
-On MacOS X, you need to install the XCode package.
+On MacOS X, you may want to install the XCode package.
 XCode is available from the Mac OS install DVD, or from the Apple Mac Dev Center.
 For Windows you can use the Cygwin environment that provides all necessary tools.

 Don't forget that G-COCOS is based on CUDA.
 Therefore you need the CUDA framework installed in your computer!